jkazan/hermes/README.md

 ### Caveat

 This cli was developed to improve my workflow.
-I am lacking knowledge regarding Jira's json structure, resulting in imperfections when printing list of tickets, have been desiged based on my personal tickets.
-Furthermore, only a small selection of features habe been implemented, based on my own need.
-Please feel free to contribute!
+Not all features for Jira has been implemented.
+The tool is provided as is.